sujayy1983/Home-Device-Automation-Framework/README.md

 ### Issues
 - Container network and home network are different so issue discovering in containerized version
+- Failure to discover an IP for BoseSoundtouch/Philips hue bridge results in page       crash corresponding page crash.
+Should display a message and exit gracefully.
 - No logging in the initial commit
 - Cached device info should be used more intelligently than now
 - Improvements in REST abstraction